Nathaniel-Reeves/Rivall/Rivall-Backend/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License V2.0.